MiamiOH-CSE274/08_Graph_Lab/README.md

 #### 1. Which of the above requirements work, and which do not?
 For each requirement, write a brief response.

 1. add - Works.
 Adds an edge with an associated cost provided the cost is valid.
 2. remove - Works.
-Removes an edge if it edges.
+Removes an edge if an edge exists.
 3. getCost - I get an error saying "Expected edge cost of -1, but got -1" which makes no sense so I think it works.

 #### 2. For each of your methods, what is the worst-case running time?
 You may write your answer in terms of `n` (the number of vertices), `m` (the number of edges), `d` (the maximum degree of any node in the graph), or any combination of these.
 Try to give the most informative bound that you can.